 Presents the organization and operation of U.S. and international financial markets.
 Emphasizes factors influencing interest rates, including inflation, risk and term to maturity.
 Discusses the supply of, and demand for, funds from various economic sectors.
 Includes the current functioning of money and capital markets as providers of liquidity, short-term credit, long-term investment capital, and assets for hedging against adverse price and interest rate movements.
 Also discusses foreign exchange and Eurocurrency markets.
 Topics of current interest included.

-FI 333 Seminar in Micro-Lending (3 credits) Prerequisite(s): FI 320 or FI 306 or department permission
+FI 333 Seminar in Micro-Lending (3 credits)

+PREQ: FI 320